+WASHINGTON -- The House on Wednesday voted to pass the reconciled financial reform bill, which includes a provision to regulate debit-card interchange fees, but a Senate vote was delayed until mid-July.
 The House voted 237-192 to approve the conference report to H.R.
 4173, the Dodd-Frank Wall Street Reform and Consumer Protection Act, which seeks to prevent the type of banking failures that occurred in 2008 but also for the first time introduces regulatory oversight of interchange fees.
 The ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give you INSTANT access to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’s FREE, easy and quick.
 What are you waiting for!
 In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been granted free access to SN we ask that you register now.
 We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.